-After 45 years of service, Montréal’s beloved Planetarium was replaced in 2011 by the new state-of-the-art Rio Tinto Alcan Planetarium whose modern facilities and equipment allow it to incorporate the latest technological innovations.
+Montréal’s state-of-the-art Rio Tinto Alcan Planetarium features modern facilities and equipment that allow it to incorporate the latest technological innovations.

-Note that the Planetarium is closed on Mondays beginning on September 11, and be sure to check their online schedule to choose screenings in English or French.
-Double-feature screenings and a tour of the permanent exhibition will take you roughly two hours.
+The Planetarium is closed on Mondays (except on December 31) and Tuesday, December 25 for the holiday season.
+Be sure to check its online schedule to choose screenings in English or French.

 Schedules and directions